-- 1. prequalify by achieving Band 8 or higher in NAPLAN or - 2. sit the Online Literacy and Numeracy Assessment (OLNA).
+- 1. prequalify by achieving Band 8 or higher in Year 9 NAPLAN or - 2. pass the Online Literacy and Numeracy Assessment (OLNA).

 The OLNA is compulsory for those students who have not prequalified in one or more of the components through Year 9 NAPLAN.
-It is compulsory for Year 10 students to sit OLNA if they have not prequalified.
 Students will have up to six opportunities (two per year) over Years 10, 11 and 12 to demonstrate the literacy and numeracy minimum standard.
 OLNA testing takes place in March and September each year.